 tanesha travis

-I have a significant background with health care and operations, racial equity education, and human rights advocacy, so it’s been a sweet marriage of all that experience in this job.
+I have a significant background with health care and operations, fair access education, and human rights advocacy, so it’s been a sweet marriage of all that experience in this job.
 I’m also a person with lived experience of homelessness — five consecutive years and a few subsequent bouts related to domestic violence, so in total about seven years of my life.
 Putting all those things together, this was a dream job for me to really take everything I’ve been through, all my experiences, and try to make this response system more equitable.

 My role as Partners with Lived Expertise Coordinator involves all things that support our partners with lived expertise and liaising between them and the system.
 We began with a cohort of three partners and have grown to 10 over the last year.
 When we first started our work, we had a limited idea of what this program was going to be.
 We knew we needed the voices of persons with lived experience to drive this work, but we had no context or structure of how to do that.